Navigating IVF on the NHS

 • Women aged between 40 and 42 who have never had IVF treatment and who do not have a low ovarian reserve should be able to access one full cycle of IVF.

-What are the most common CCG criteria?
+What are the other most common criteria?

 • not having any children already (from either a current or previous relationship);